Why You Need Endoscopy

 Your doctor will give you specific instructions to prepare for your endoscopy.
 Despite mild sedation or local anesthetic, there is no thrill in taking time away from other activities to have someone snake a tube down your throat.
 Depending on your insurance plan, it might even cost money you do not want to spend.
 Appreciate that the inconvenience will help doctors to prescribe the best course of treatment and possibly make you feel better.

-To support the writing of useful articles about gastroenterology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-Also shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Visible content is optimized for device size.
+To support the writing of useful articles about gastroenterology, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.